cryptedx/ha-usbip-client/README.md

 Huge thanks to [irakhlin's hassio-usbip-mounter](https://github.com/irakhlin/hassio-usbip-mounter) for the inspiration!
 While trying out his addon, I encountered some strange behavior with my HA addons, so I had to remove it, leaving me with an unresolved challenge — how to achieve high availability on my Proxmox cluster.
 So, I decided to create my own USB/IP addon, and here it is.

+Special thanks to [rogerfar](https://github.com/rogerfar) and [Rene-Sackers](https://github.com/Rene-Sackers) for [their great ideas and discussions](https://github.com/cryptedx/ha-usbip-client/pull/8), which made it possible to mount devices via device ID in addition to bus ID.

 ## Features

 - Connects to a remote USB/IP server.